-The Board has nominated each of Jeffrey M. Ettinger, Katherine J. Harless, Michael J. Hoffman and D. Christian Koch for election to the Board to serve for a three-year term ending at the 2020 Annual Meeting of Shareholders.
+The Board has nominated each of Janet K. Cooper, Gary L. Ellis, Gregg W. Steinhafel and Michael G. Vale for election to the Board to serve for a three-year term ending at the 2021 Annual Meeting of Shareholders.
 Each of these nominees is a current member of the Board and has consented to serve if elected.
 Proxies only can be voted for the number of persons named as nominees in this proxy statement, which is four.

-If prior to the annual meeting the Board should learn that any nominee will be unable to serve for any reason, the proxies that otherwise would have been voted for that nominee will be voted for a substitute nominee as selected by the Board.
+If prior to the annual meeting the Board learns that any nominee will be unable to serve for any reason, the proxies that otherwise would have been voted for that nominee will be voted for a substitute nominee as selected by the Board.
 Alternatively, at the Board's discretion, the proxies may be voted for that fewer number of nominees as results from the inability of any nominee to serve.
 The Board has no reason to believe that any of the nominees will be unable to serve.